 You must have a permanent UK address, have lived in the UK for the last 6 months and be registered with a medical practitioner in the UK.
 All trips must start and end in the UK and you must purchase the insurance before you depart for your first trip.

-Single trip insurance is for one off, individual trips and will cover your specified travel dates.
+Single trip insurance is for one-off, individual trips and will cover your specified travel dates.
 This is usually up to 45 days, however, some insurance providers can cover up to 94 days.
-If you’re not a frequent traveler, single trip cover is a great option and will likely out cheaper than annual multi-trip cover.
+If you’re not a frequent traveller, single trip cover is a great option and will likely be cheaper than an annual multi-trip cover.

 If you travel 2 or more times a year, annual trip cover may very well save you money.
 The maximum duration of any trip will always be specified and will vary by provider.
 But don't worry, when you get a quote we'll ask you what your maximum trip length is and only show you quotes which match!

 A pre-existing condition is a diagnosed medical condition that existed before taking out a policy.
 We'll ask a series of questions about the medical history for you and any travellers on your quote.
 If you answer yes to any of these, you will need to tell us about the traveller's conditions.
 This could be a condition that a traveller has now, or has had in the past.
 If you are not sure what conditions you need to declare, we have online support available to help you 24/7!